CAFAudit/audit-service/deploy/src/main/resources/production-swarm/README.md

 	###
 	# Elasticsearch
 	###
-	## The protocol used to connect with elasticsearch server.
+	## The protocol used to connect to the Elasticsearch server.
 	export CAF_ELASTIC_PROTOCOL=http
 	## A comma separated list of Elasticsearch HOST values.
 	export CAF_ELASTIC_HOST_VALUES=192.168.56.10